 A physical activity policy for:

+Effective from:

+Next review date:

 The need for a physical activity policy:

 Physical activity is essential for good health and contributes to positive wellbeing.

 The workplace is an important setting in which people can increase their levels of physical activity to benefit their health and protect against illness.